s-damian/phoenix-crud-example/README.md

 </a>
 </p>

-# Example of CRUD with Phoenix 1.7 / Elixir / MySQL
+# Example of CRUD with Phoenix 1.7 / Elixir

 This example is made by [Stephen Damian](https://github.com/s-damian)